kev-wes/2024_heart_attack_mlops/README.md

 - ✅ mlflow.db: Contains the local mlflow database.
 Ignored by .gitignore, built during runtime!

 ### Scripts
-- 🟠 src/
+- ✅ src/
   - ✅ hyperopt_register_model.py: This script performs automated hyperparameter optimization for a Support Vector Classifier (SVC) using Hyperopt.
 It utilizes MLflow for experiment tracking and model management, logging metrics and registering the best model found.
 The workflow, orchestrated with Prefect, includes data loading, preprocessing, scaling, and evaluating SVC models on a heart attack prediction dataset.
   - ✅ helper.py: The code defines a data preprocessing pipeline for a machine learning project using Prefect for workflow management.
 It includes tasks for reading a dataset, removing duplicates, splitting features and targets, splitting data into training and testing sets, and scaling features using standardization.
   - ✅ app.py: Hosts a Flask prediction web service over http://localhost:8000/.
 Takes the best model registered before and uses it for prediction.
   - ✅ templates/: Stores the template used by the Flask app.
     - ✅ index.html: Simple web form for heart attack risk prediction.
-  - 🚩 monitor.py: Calculates metrics between current data and reference data set periodically / Sends out email / Use prefect? (cf. HW5) / cf. evidently_metrics_calculation.py for Prefect implementation with database storage
+  - ✅ monitor.py: Calculates metrics between current data (data/heart.csv) and reference data set (data/reference.csv) and sends out email.
   - ✅ create_email_block.py: Python helper to create a prefect email block to send monitoring alerts.

 ### Tests